barumau/pandunia/eng/201_xule.md

 ### Answers to the Exercises

-1. mi su xefe festa na xa.
+1. mi su xefe festa a xa.
-2. mi ten du vaf na pas.
+2. mi ten du vaf a pas.
-3. tu yam supe na zai.
+3. tu yam supe a zai.
 4. ya safe kamar a pre den.
-5. mau yam milke na pos den.
+5. mau yam milke a pos den.
 6. tu su mama festa a prenoce.